josefdigital/forestmq/README.md

 #### Provider Options:
 - `message` - A string, bytes or JSON object.
-- `destroy` - If set to `true` then the queue will be destroyed & no more messages will be sored in the queue until the `destroy: true` options is rmeoved from the providers request body.
+- `destroy` - If set to `true` then the queue will be destroyed & no more messages will be stored on the queue until the `destroy: true` options is removed from the provider's request body.

 ### Support